igravitystudios/matchimals.fun/README.md

 ## About

-Matchimals was built as a proof-of-concept by Chris Heninger (@chrisheninger) and Hannah Nolan (@mshannahnv).
+Matchimals was built as a proof-of-concept by Chris Heninger ([@chrisheninger](https://github.com/chrisheninger)) and Hannah Nolan ([@mshannahnv](https://github.com/mshannahnv)).
 The gameplay is inspired by a 1959 card game called Busy Bee. 🐝 🃏

 This project is sponsored by [iGravity Studios](https://igravitystudios.com)– a custom software shop with an emphasis on UI/UX development based in Phoenix, Arizona.

 ## Want to contribute?

-This game has been made open source to help others looking to learn more about JavaScript and React applications.
+This game has been made open source to help others looking to learn more about JavaScript, BoardGame.io, and React applications.
 Find a bug or have a question?
 Feel free to open an issue or pull request!

+### Development

+### Styleguide

 ---